sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 [Sharetribe Console](/operator-guides/concepts/#console) Build tab.
 Each included
-[email notification has a template](/references/email-templates/#editing-transaction-emails) that can be customized using the Flex CLI.
+[email notification has a template](/references/email-templates/#editing-transaction-emails) that can be customized using the Sharetribe CLI.

 <transactionprocesscomponentscarousel title="Transaction process components">